-Discover world-class museums like the Museum of Anthropology (MOA) and Beatty Biodiveristy Museum, and wander through peaceful public gardens like the Nitobe and the UBC Botanical Garden.
+Discover world-class museums like the Museum of Anthropology (MOA) and Beatty Biodiveristy Museum.
+Wander through peaceful public gardens like the Nitobe and the UBC Botanical Garden.
 (Note: This is home to the UBC Apple Festival in October)

-Get up into the trees along the Greenheart Treewalk canopy adventure, check out the veggies growing at UBC Farm, and enjoy a walk, bike ride or forest bathing in the lush emerald green forest of the Endowment Lands.
+Get up into the trees along the Greenheart Treewalk canopy adventure and check out the veggies growing at UBC Farm.
+Then enjoy a walk, bike ride or forest bathing in the lush emerald green forest of the Endowment Lands.

 Pacific Spirit Park surrounds much of the UBC campus and includes some natural gems, including Camosun Bog, and the clothing-optional Wreck Beach.